-Vaccinations became widely available in the secondquarter, and with restrictions lifting across the city,workers began returning to the office.
-Leasing activityaccelerated in the last 3 months as tenants tookadvantage of deals available in the market.
-But there’sstill uncertainty surrounding the pandemic’s long-termimpact on office space with many employers testinghybrid work models and right sizing their office footprint.
+Vaccinations became widely available earlier this year, and with restrictions lifting across the city, workers began returning to the office.
+Leasing activity accelerated in the last six months as tenants took advantage of deals available in the market.
+But there’s still uncertainty surrounding the pandemic’s long-term impact on office space with many employers testing hybrid work models and right sizing their office footprint.
+In addition, headwinds from the Delta variant has dampened

-Occupiers are starting to take advantage of the tenant-favorable environment, particularly when it comes to theabundance of sublease listings that are typically offeredat a steep discount.
-The uptick in sublet leases is helpingto offset total available sublease space on the market,which began to decrease in 21Q2 for the first time sincethe onset of the pandemic.
-There is currently 4.3 millionSF of available sublease space, down from the record-high of 4.7 million SF that was recorded in the firstquarter.
+Occupiers are starting to take advantage of the tenant favorable environment, particularly when it comes to the abundance of sublease listings that are typically offered at a steep discount.
+The uptick in sublet leases helped to offset total available sublease space on the market, which began to decrease in 21Q2 for the first time since the onset of the pandemic.

-Denver recorded over half a million SF of negative net absorption in the second quarter.
-Since the beginning of 2020, nearly 6 million SF has been vacated across the Denver metro.
-Vacancy registered 14.4% at the end of the second quarter, which is now above Great Recession levels.
+Since the beginning of 2020, over 6 million SF has been vacated across the Denver metro.
+Vacancy registers 14.5%, which is now above Great Recession levels.
 Looking ahead, the office market is projected to remain tenant-favorable, with vacancies continuing to rise through the second half of the year before beginning to compress in 2022 through the end of the forecast.